pdp10/rainbow/README.md

-# Rainbow (GNU GPL v2)
+# Rainbow
+Rainbow is a software simulator for computer processes and resources.
+This software is release under the GNU General Public License v2

 ### Introduction
 The original idea of this software was conceived in 2005 at the University of Padua (Italy) in the course of "Software Engineering", as a supporting tool for the course of *Operating Systems*.
-The project's name was SGPEMv1 (2005) (in Italian, *Simulatore di Gestione dei Processi in un Elaboratore Multiprogrammato*, translated: *A simulator for computer processes and resources*).
-One year later, due to faults and conceptual inconsistencies the same project was purposed again and was called SGPEMv2.
+The project's name was SGPEMv1 (2005) (in Italian, *Simulatore di Gestione dei Processi in un Elaboratore Multiprogrammato*.
+One year later, the same project was purposed again in order to improve its design, and was called SGPEMv2.
 The SGPEMv2 (2006) project was a re-engineering of SGPEMv1.
 It reused the code of the main GUI (by Fabio Gallonetto) with some edits, but the engine was completely re-designed.
 Rainbow is the natural second version of SGPEMv2, but due to its history, it is the third version.
 Rainbow (2006-now) is a personal initiative, unrelated with the University of Padua.

 ### Minimal requirements